chromium/ballista/polyfill/README.md

 * If the requester API (`navigator.actions.performAction`) is used from a service worker, a foreground page on that domain must be open (but it does not need to remain open to receive updates).
-* No handler picking UI.
-Each requester is tied to a single handler.
+* Not able to send actions to native applications.
 * Not possible to use `clients.openWindow` from the `'action'` event handler (when the handler's service worker receives an action).
 This means your apps need to handle the action in an existing tab, rather than opening a new tab.